-Barbara Zecchi, Professor of Iberian and Latin American cinemas in the Dept. of Languages Literatures and Cultures, and Director of the Film Studies Program at the University of Massachusetts Amherst, is a film scholar, film critic, film festival curator, and video-essayist.
+Barbara Zecchi, Professor of Film Studies (area of Visual and Performance Studies, Spanish and Portuguese Program), Dept. of Languages Literatures and Cultures, and Director of the Film Studies Program at the University of Massachusetts Amherst, is a feminist film scholar, film critic, film festival curator, and video-essayist.
 She has published and lectured extensively on European and Latin American cinemas, women filmmakers, feminist film theory, adaptation theory, gender and aging studies, videographic criticism, and on the use of technology in the humanities.
 Since 2016 she has served as Associate Member of The Film Academy of SPain (Academia de las Artes y las Ciencias Cinematográficas de España).

 Born in London, and raised in Italy, she received a "laurea" (BA) in Studi Linguistici e Culturali Comparati from the Università di Venezia, Italy, an MA from the University of California San Diego in Spanish Studies with a focus on women writers, another MA from the University of California Los Angeles in Italian Studies with a specialization in Italian cinema, and a PhD from the University of California Los Angeles in Romance studies, with a dissertation entitled The Representation of Rape and the Rape of Representation: Sexual/Textual Violence in Spain and Italy.
 Most recently, she earned a Certificate in Screenwriting from the Universidad Rey Juan Carlos/ Escuela de Guion of Madrid, Spain, and she was trained as a video-essayist at the "Scholarship in Sound and Image" at Middlebury College.